Understanding your Care @ Work benefit through Harvard University

 Back-up child care: When regular child care is not available, back-up care services may be able to help.
 This program provides each benefits-eligible faculty or staff member with access to a total of 20 days per year of back-up care, including in-home child or adult care and center-based child care.
 (Use of the on-campus School Vacation Camp programs do not debit against these 20 days.)

 - In-home child care: This in-home back-up care service differs from the self-service Care.com database; Care.com has represented that these caregivers are Care.com employees, are specifically trained, experienced, and vetted to provide in-home back-up care.
 When you use in-home back-up care, you are gaining access to a smaller pool of caregivers and the professional placement services of Care @ Work.
 Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
-The cost is $16 per hour.
-Read more here.
+Information about costs can be found here.

 - In-center child care: Back-up care is also offered on a space-available basis through a network of child care centers (for children up to age 5) that contract with Care.com.
 Specific centers are visible once you are logged in.
 Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
-In-center back-up care is $35 per child per day.
+Information about costs can be found here.

 Elder and Adult Care Services

 - Back-up adult care: In-home back-up care for elders or other adults, including care for yourself when recovering from illness or injury.
 When you use in-home back-up care, you are gaining access to the professional placement services of Care @ Work.
-The cost is $16 per hour in Massachusetts and ranges from $15 to $18 around the country.
 Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
 Read more here.
+Information about costs can be found here.

 - Senior Care Planning Program: This service helps faculty and staff navigate the demands of caring for an aging family member or other adult by connecting you, free of charge, with a professional senior care advisor (a licensed geriatric social worker who is an expert in adult and elder care).
 The program also provides referrals and access to vetted services around the country.
 Learn more here.